 But some gentle movement is appropriate.

-So let's drop our belly down.
+So let's drop our belly down,

-Shoulders roll up back.
+Shoulders roll back,

 Inhale,